vinuesa/get_phylomarkers/docs/GET_PHYLOMARKERS_manual.md

 ## On the filtering criteria

-*run_get_phylomarkers_pipeline.sh* uses a **hierarchical filtering scheme**, summarized in [Fig. 1](GET_PHYLOMARKERS_manual.md#brief-presentation-and-graphical-overview-of-the-pipeline) and detailed below:
+*run_get_phylomarkers_pipeline.sh* uses a **hierarchical filtering scheme**, summarized in **Fig. 1** and detailed below:

 ### Detection of recombinant loci

 Codon or protein alignments (depending on runmode) are first screened with **Phi-test** ([Bruen et al. 2006](http://www.genetics.org/content/172/4/2665.long)) for the presence of potential recombinant sequences (Fig. 1).
 It is a well established fact that recombinant sequences negatively impact phylogenetic inference when using algorithms that do not account for the effects of this evolutionary force.
-The permutation test with 1000 permutations is used to compute the *p*-values.
+The permutation test with 1000 resamplings is used to compute the *p*-values.
 These are considered significant if *p* < 0.05.
 Some loci may not contain sufficient polymorphisms for the test to work.
-In that case, the main script assumes that the locus does not contain recombinant sites, but prints a warning message to screen and to the run's logfile.
+In that case, the main script assumes that the locus does not contain recombinant sites, but prints a warning message to screen and to the logfile.

-### Detection of trees deviating from expectations of the (multispecies) coalescent.
+### Detection of trees deviating from expectations of the (multispecies) coalescent

 The next filtering step (Fig. 1) is provided by the **kdetrees-test**, which checks the distribution of topologies, tree lengths and branch lengths. *kdetrees* is a non-parametric method for estimating distributions of phylogenetic trees
 ([Weyenberg et al. 2014](https://academic.oup.com/bioinformatics/article-lookup/doi/10.1093/bioinformatics/btu258)), with the goal of identifying trees that are significantly different from the rest of the trees in the sample, based on the analysis of topology and branch length distributions.
 Such **"outlier trees"** may arise for example from horizontal gene transfers or gene duplication (and subsequent neofunctionalization) followed by differential loss of paralogues among lineages.
-Such processes will cause the affected genes to exhibit a significantly deviating phylogeny from that displayed by the majority of genes, which are expected to be generated by the  (multispecies) coalescent as species or populations diverge.
+Such processes will cause the affected genes to exhibit a significantly deviating phylogeny from that displayed by the bulk of genes, which are expected to be generated by the (multispecies) coalescent as species or populations diverge.
 Alignments producing significantly deviating trees in the kdetrees test are identified and saved in the kde_outliers/ directory.
 The corresponding alignments are not used in downstream analyses.

 ```
       * Parameter for controlling kdetrees stingency: